-Overview – Research Projects – CEPLAS Research Groups – Professional Development – Cultural Program – Broader Impacts – Student Eligibility Requirements – Application Documents – Timeline – Questions
+Overview – 2023 Student Cohort Feedback – Research Projects – CEPLAS Research Groups – Professional Development – Cultural Program – Broader Impacts – Student Eligibility Requirements – Application Documents – Timeline – Questions

 Undergraduate and graduate students will participate in a plant-biology summer research program to become globally educated students for international leadership in scientific research aimed at fostering sustainable cultivation of food, fodder, and energy plants.
 The first offering of this program successfully concluded in May 2023.
 The next offering of the program will take place in May 2024.
 Students will: